BlogTone and etiquette

 1. Why do we say "Open the light"?

-Attributes to the Chinese phrase "Kai Deng" (开灯).
-"Kai" can mean "Open" (like a door) or "Switch on" (like a machine).
-In English, we strictly "open" things that can physically close, and "turn on" electronics.
+It comes from the Chinese phrase "Kai Deng" (开灯).
+"Kai" can mean "open" or "switch on."
+In English, we "open" things that can physically close, and "turn on" electronics.

 2. Is it rude to use Singlish at work?

 It depends on the audience.
-With local colleagues at lunch?
-Totally fine.
-In a formal presentation or written report?
-Avoid it.
-Using standard English shows professionalism and respect for clarity.
+With local colleagues at lunch, it is usually fine.
+In a formal presentation or written report, standard English shows professionalism and keeps the message clear.

 3. How do I stop direct translating in my head?